New scam in Telegram: fraudsters try to "buy" users' nicknames for a lot of money

-A new fraudulent scheme related to buying user nicknames has appeared in Telegram.
-One of the application's users with a Telegram Premium subscription named Sergey shared how he almost fell victim to a scam.
+A new fraudulent scheme related to the purchase of users' nicknames has appeared in Telegram.
+One of the application users with a Telegram Premium subscription named Sergey told how he almost became a victim of fraud.

-He was contacted by fraudsters.
+He was contacted by attackers.
 They offered to sell his nickname for 3300 TON, which is about 754 thousand rubles ($9570).
-The criminals use fake applications that look like the official Fragment.com service — an auction for buying nicknames and virtual numbers.
+Criminals use fake applications that look like the official Fragment.com service — an auction for buying nicknames and virtual numbers.
 They offer to conclude a smart contract, but not on the official website, but in a fake application.
 The "smart contract" turns out to be a trap.

 Thus, the link opens an almost identical fraudulent copy of the application.
 In Sergey's case, the application code and domain were sub33.testoffer.bet.
-They are not related to Telegram.
+They have nothing to do with Telegram.
 More than $3.7 million was found on the fraudster's wallet to convince the victim of his solvency.
 When signing a fake smart contract, the victim gives fraudsters access to their crypto wallet.

-Six new ways to cheat in Telegram invented by scammers
+Six new ways of deception in Telegram were invented by fraudsters

-Attackers deceive Russians through circles in the application
+Attackers are deceiving Russians through circles in the application

 A new scheme for deceiving mobile application testers has appeared in Telegram